openedx/openedx-filters/docs/reference/glossary.rst

-Open edX filters glossary
+Open edX Filters Glossary
 ##########################

-This glossary provides definitions for some of the concepts needed to use the Open edX Filters library.
+This glossary provides definitions for some of the terms to ease the adoption of the Open edX Filters library.

 Pipelines
 ---------